-Seapacer is an integrated system for fuel saving and top-level control of a ship's performance.
-The system is operated from the central unit placed on the bridge (see Figure 1).
+This paper discusses the experiences of a challenging research and development project for fuel saving and top-level control of a ship's performance.
+The developed system is operated from the central unit placed on the bridge (see Figure 1).
 The operator, normally the ship's First Officer or Captain, inputs the required values for speed, arrival times, and complete route plans from the keyboard.
-The main engines (10-40.000 horsepower) and propellers are then automatically adjusted, to reach and maintain the required speed at the lowest fuel consumption.
+The main engines (5.000-30.000 kW) and propellers are then automatically adjusted, to reach and maintain the required speed at the lowest fuel consumption.
 Fuel saving is typically 5-10%, corresponding to at least 1 cubic meter of heavy fuel oil per day.
 The saving is achieved by optimizing control at three levels:

 - 1. Pitch optimization.
 The pitch angle of the blades on a controllable propeller acts as a kind of gear box, and affects the ship's speed together with the main engine's revolutions (rpm).
 The optimal combination of pitch/rpm depends on a number of external and time-varying conditions, and therefore must be subjected to dynamic optimization to be optimal. - 2.
 Dynamic control of speed to avoid sudden peaks in fuel consumption caused by low water depth, or unanticipated changes of the weather conditions. - 3.
 Route planning.
 The fuel consumption for a ship depends not only on speed, but also on water depth and weather conditions.
-The optimal speed distribution along the route can be computed in advance, if weather forecast is available.
+The optimal speed distribution along the route can be computed in advance, if a weather forecast is available.